aaronengels/DattoRMM/README.md

 of time working out how to use the Datto RMM API.
 Simply load the module, enter your API keys and get results within minutes!

 # Support my work
-You can donate to help support this project [here](https://gofund.me/fb60f42d).
+You can support this project donating [here](https://gofund.me/fb60f42d).

 # Basics